ATDBeni/Project/README.md

 # Project
-i try the make a first project
+I try the make a first project